About the Hillier Foundation

 restrooms and covered dining area for your special events.

-All of these locations are within walking distance
+All noted locations are within walking distance

 In the Army here at age 17 in 1978.
 Basic training at Fort Jackson in